urucoug/urucoug.github.io/about.md

 ---
 ## About the website

-Just Plane Structures is an aerospace structural engineering blog.
+/nJust Plane Structures is an aerospace structural engineering blog.

 The pace at which projects must be turned in often gets in the way of exploring concepts more deeply, trying out different ideas, and expanding knowledge into areas that are not needed for current projects.
 This website is a vehicle for me to learn more.
 I share what I am learning with you, because the act of teaching and writing about something drives deeper learning.